“We learn everything that all the other schools learn, we just learn it differently.”

 Bringing Game Based Learning Into Corporate Training

 - Structure an entire learning experience around a goal of designing a game.
 Give learners the topic, the learning objectives the game has to teach, and the freedom to create a game.
-Let them build the paper prototypes and have others playtest it.
-Huge learning comes from figuring out how you’d turn a topic or issue into a game.
+Let them build the paper prototypes and have others play-test it.
+The learning comes from figuring out how you’d turn a topic or issue into a game.
 We’ve done several learning game design workshops like this; people remain completely immersed in the experience the entire time.

 - Create a multi-level digital game on your topic instead of a “click next” experience.
 Instead of telling people what they need to know, force them to find it or figure it out if they want to succeed in the game.
 Make succeeding in the game mirror what it takes to succeed in their jobs; for sales reps, success should mean they meet high sales goals… and so on.
 In the game, you make the measure of success hitting a targeted sales goal while making complaints and customer dissatisfaction negatively impact points or progress.

-workshops on Getting Started With Game Based Learning
+Getting Started With Game Based Learning